eugenwintersberger/pnitools/doc/source/cli_tools/nxls.rst

     $ nxls data.nxs://

-By default :program:`nxls` removes the leading part of the path of the individual Nexus objects.
-This is just to save space in the output.
+By default :program:`nxls` removes the leading part of the path of the individual Nexus objects in order to save space on the terminal.
 To obtain the full path use the :option:`--full-path` option.

 Options
 -------